mahaichuan/Entropy-coding-and-Post-processing-for-JPEG-2000/README.md

 # Entropy-coding-and-Post-processing-for-JPEG-2000
 This project provides source code of two techniques to improve the compression performance of JPEG-2000, namely entropy coding and post-processing, which was proposed in https://ieeexplore.ieee.org/document/8803835.

-Please note that only the code of the neural network model are given, to use this, you need to add I/O operation, both in training and test phase.
+Please note that only the code of the neural network model are given.
+To use this, you need to add I/O operation, both in training and test phase.

 The code in folder of bitstream_recompress, is used to compress the wavelet coefficients in two steps: 1. compress the magnitude; 2. compress the sign.
 The wavelet coefficients are extracted before the inverse-transform of JPEG-2000.